This super delicious spicy cauliflower soup is perfect for any time of year when robust soup is needed.

-Cauliflower, kale, cabbage, broccoli, brussels sprouts, collard greens, and kohlrabi came from the same species of plant, Brassica oleracea, also known as wild mustard.
+Cauliflower, kale, cabbage, broccoli, Brussels sprouts, collard greens, and kohlrabi all come from the same species of plant; Brassica Oleracea, also known as wild mustard.

 Selective breeding over the centuries created a whole slew of new vegetables with the first being kale and collard greens.

-As selective breeding continued, vegetables such as cabbage, broccoli, and cauliflower emerged.
+As selective breeding continued, vegetables such as cabbage, broccoli, and cauliflower emerged to the delight of vegetable lovers.

 Who would have thought that the cauliflower we know and love was created through the intervention of man.